 (a) The agency may appeal the senior Department official's decision to the Secretary.
 Such appeal stays the decision of the senior Department official until final disposition of the appeal.
 If an agency wishes to appeal, the agency must—

-(1) Notify the Secretary and the senior Department official in writing of its intent to appeal the decision of the senior Department official, no later than ten days after receipt of the decision;
+(1) Notify the Secretary and the senior Department official in writing of its intent to appeal the decision of the senior Department official, no later than 10 business days after receipt of the decision;

 (2) Submit its appeal to the Secretary in writing no later than 30 days after receipt of the decision; and